Texas is a death penalty state and the punishment for murder is the most extreme.

 - You may also be ordered to pay a monetary fine if convicted.

-When you choose a board-certified criminal defense attorney like Jacob Blizzard, you know that you are getting an attorney that is recognized by the State Bar of Texas Board of Legal Specialization as a criminal law and criminal appellate law specialist.
+When you choose a board-certified criminal defense lawyer like Jacob Blizzard, you know that you are getting a lawyer who is recognized by the State Bar of Texas Board of Legal Specialization as a criminal law and criminal appellate law specialist.

-Jacob is noted by the Seventh Administrative Judicial Region of Texas as being one of two attorneys in the region who is qualified for appointment as Lead Appellate Counsel in capital cases in which the death penalty is sought.
+Jacob is noted by the Seventh Administrative Judicial Region of Texas as being one of two lawyers in the region who is qualified for appointment as Lead Appellate Counsel in capital cases in which the death penalty is sought.
+The full list of those lawyers is here.

-His strong belief in advocacy for people is important to him, and he has built a team of highly skilled attorneys to litigate any criminal case.
+His strong belief in advocacy for people is important to him, and he has built a team of highly skilled lawyers to litigate any criminal case.

-It’s in your best interest to reach out to the attorneys of Blizzard and Zimmerman for a consultation with our criminal defense attorneys to review your case.
+It’s in your best interest to reach out to the lawyers of Blizzard and Zimmerman for a consultation with our criminal defense lawyers to review your case.

-A recent successful case of ours to mention is this capital murder case: State of Texas v.
+A recent successful case of ours to mention is this Taylro County, TX capital murder case: State of Texas v.
 Damian Cate, Client Found Not Guilty of Capital Murder.

 The Texas Penal code defines murder as: